 2. Statistical modeling of range-dependent error arising from the radar beam geometry structure.

 3. Scale-dependent variability of radar-rainfall and rain gauge error covariance.

 The first two issues describe systematic features of main error sources of radar-rainfall.
 The other two are associated with quantifying radar error variance using the error variance separation (EVS) method, which considers the spatial sampling mismatch between radar and rain gauge data.

 This study captures the main systematic features (systematic bias arising from radar calibration and range-dependent errors) of radar measurements without using ground reference data and the error variance structure with respect to the spatio-temporal transformation of the measurements for further applications to hydrologic fields.
 Such consideration of radar-rainfall uncertainties represented by error mean and variance can enhance the characterization of the uncertainty structure and yield a better understanding of the physical process of precipitation.

 Precipitation, Radar-Rainfall, Scale, Uncertainty

 xiii, 169 pages

 Copyright 2010 Bong Chul Seo

 Seo, Bong Chul.
-"Towards a better representation of radar-rainfall: filling gaps in understanding uncertainties." dissertation, University of Iowa, 2010.
+"Towards a better representation of radar-rainfall: filling gaps in understanding uncertainties."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.